Mixing & Applying Milk Paint

 To make a Gallon of paint, start with 72 floz of water and a 1-Gallon package of powder

-Start off with about 1/3 of the water in the bucket and gradually add paint powder, mixing thoroughly either by hand with a whisk or with a paint mixer, until dissolved.
-The paint may start off looking foamy and frothy, which is normal.
+Luke warm water is best for dissolving the powder.
+Start off with about 1/3 of the water in the container and gradually add paint powder, mixing thoroughly either by hand with a stir stick, whisk or paint mixer, until dissolved.
+Stir well for 2/3 minutes until all the lumps have dissolved and the paint is smooth and creamy.
+It may start off looking foamy and frothy, which is normal.

 Following the instructions above when painting on bare wood or any porous surface, will give you a beautiful solid finish.
 But milk paint is so versatile and can be used in different ways for difference effects.

-Secondly, if you want to achieve that same finish on a surface that has already been painted or varnished, you will need to sand it to remove surface sheen, and mix some Extra Bond (about half the volume of paint) with the first coat of milk paint to give it adherence.
+2. Secondly, if you want to achieve that same finish on a surface that has already been painted or varnished, you will need to clean and sand it to remove surface sheen (see 'Preparing a Previously Painted Piece below), and mix in some Extra Bond (using a 2:1 ratio; two parts mixed up paint to one part Extra Bond) with the first coat of milk paint to give it adherence.

 FINISHING & PROTECTING

-Although the colour will never fade, it is recommended to protect from everyday scrapes and marks.
+Although the colour will never fade, it is recommended to protect milk paint from everyday oils and dirt which will easily stain it.
 The product you use will depend on the effect you wish to achieve and where the item is to be used.
 If you want protection on furniture without any sheen or colour change, use a matt acrylic varnish, which is milky at first but dries completely clear.
-For a more aged look you may wish to finish with a clear or 'antiquing' wax, oil or varnish, which will if course change the colour slightly and provide a sheen, so do test first if you are after a specific look.
-Our Daddy Van's Beeswax comes in clear and sweetly scented options (antiquing wax coming soon).
+Waxes or oils will provide a lustre or sheen, but may darken the whites and lighter colours slightly.
+For a more aged or'dirty' look you may wish to finish with tinted 'antiquing' waxes.
+We have several finishing options for you to choose from that work very well with our milk paint, including varnish, waxes, oils and coloured waxes.
 For kitchen cabinetry and in high moisture areas, we recommend our Hope's 100% Tung Oil, a super tough finish on new wood which gives maximum protection against water and grease marks.